 Token Good Teammate: Gandalf, although Radagast remains on the side of good but doesn't help much with the war against Sauron.

-What Happened to the Mouse?: The two blue wizards are unnamed in the book and go into the east of Middle-Earth.
+What Happened to the Mouse?: The two blue wizards are unnamed in the book and go into the east and south of Middle-Earth.
 What they do there, and their ultimate fate, is unknown, and Tolkien's ideas of what they did there changed throughout his life.

 Praetorian Guard: Sort of.
 Manwë doesn't need a bodyguard.
 They are, however, his household soldiers, so to speak.